ShawnHymel/tinyml-example-anomaly-detection/README.md

 Data was captured using an ESP32 and MSA301 3-axis accelerometer taped to a ceiling fan.
 Each sample is about 200 samples of all 3 axes captured over the course of 1 second.
 Fan was run at multiple speeds (off, low, medium, high) with and without a weight.
 1 "weight" is one US quarter taped to one of the fan's blades to create an offset motion.
 All raw data is stored in the ceiling-fan-dataset directory.

+Note that if you create a "robust" model by moving the fan around during data collection, the Autoencoder works much better than the Mahalanobis Distance method.

 The full articles that explain how these programs work and how to use them can be found here:
 * [Edge AI Anomaly Detection Part 1 - Data Collection](https://www.digikey.com/en/maker/projects/edge-ai-anomaly-detection-part-1-data-collection/7bb112f76ef644edaedc5e08dba5faae)
 * [Edge AI Anomaly Detection Part 2 - Feature Extraction and Model Training](https://www.digikey.com/en/maker/projects/edge-ai-anomaly-detection-part-2-feature-extraction-and-model-training/70927a6e439b49bea7305953a3c9bfff)